fastify/fastify/docs/Reference/Hooks.md

 > versions of Node.js supported by Fastify where `diagnostics_channel` is
 > unavailable, the hook will use the
 > [polyfill](https://www.npmjs.com/package/diagnostics_channel) if it is
 > available.
-Otherwise this feature will not be present.
+Otherwise, this feature will not be present.

 Currently, one
 [`diagnostics_channel`](https://nodejs.org/api/diagnostics_channel.html) publish
 event, `'fastify.initialization'`, happens at initialization time.
 The Fastify instance is passed into the hook as a property of the object passed in.
-At this point, the instance can be interacted with to add hooks, plugins, routes or any other sort of modification.
+At this point, the instance can be interacted with to add hooks, plugins, routes, or any other sort of modification.

 For example, a tracing package might do something like the following (which is,